GetUSB.info Logo

 Why Does the Partition Size Matter Inside an Image File?

-This topic is brought up today because we hear some Users have issues understanding this point.
+This topic is brought up today because we hear some users have issues understanding this point.
 The partition size inside an image file does matter.
-The question we will answer today is why it matters.
+The question we will answer today is why it matters, and why an image can fail even when the IMG file itself looks small.

 Let us start off with two simplified overviews.
-First, all storage devices use a partition to define it’s characteristics.
-A storage device has a file system, like FAT32 or exFAT or NTFS and that file system has a defined size or digital capacity.
-These characteristics, and some others, are laid out in the partition.
+First, all storage devices use a partition to define their characteristics.
+A storage device has a file system like FAT32, exFAT, or NTFS, and that file system has a defined size or digital capacity.
+These characteristics, along with a few others, are laid out in the partition table.

-Second, an image file is the above partition with all its detail, the file system, defined capacity along with all the actual files and folders on that partition and put into a single file or .img file.
+Second, an image file is the above partition with all its detail — the file system, defined capacity, along with all the actual files and folders on that partition — captured into a single file, typically an .img file.

 For a non-technical person, let me use a puzzle as an example.